rccordell/s25bbb/pages/assignments.md

 1. Miss no more than two classes, inclusive of lab and studio sessions.
 2. Take no more than one information overload day during the semester.
 3. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric](/pages/policies/).
-4. Submit all [discussion preparation assignments](/pages/assignments/discussion-prep/) except for one
+4. Contribute all [discussion preparation commonplace book entries](/pages/assignments/commonplace-book/) except for one
-5. Complete five of six [book lab reports](/pages/assignments/book-labs/)
+5. Complete four of six [book lab reports](/pages/assignments/book-labs/)
 6. Complete an exemplary [(Better) Book Project](/pages/assignments/book-project/), meeting all specified deadlines, and presenting your project in the final week of the semester.

 ### "B" Contract